aadarshraj231/Port-Scanner-With-Python/README.md

 # port-scanner-with-python
 Hello Welcome To Google Code In

-This Is Create A Port Scanner Your Own Like Nmap Task.
+This Task For Create A Port Scanner Program Your Own Like Nmap Task.

 So This Is Port Scanner Like Nmap This File Can Scan Host You Give And Port..